surarchita-matam/foodie-service/README.md

 ## Development

-To add new endpoints, modify the `main.go` file and add new routes to the Fiber app.
+To add new endpoints, modify the `index.go` file in routes folder and add new routes to the Fiber app.
 Fiber provides a simple and intuitive API similar to Express.js.

 ## Project Structure